gsri-18/BEE-102-2025-Assignment/README.md

 # BEE-102-2025-Assignment

-# CSE Assignment – Genomics Programming
+## CSE Assignment, Srivardhan Ginjala, 23114028

 This repository presents solutions to the six computational biology tasks assigned to CSE students as part of the Genomics Programming module.
 The solutions involve core operations in biological data processing using Python, with an emphasis on accuracy, performance, and reproducibility.
 All plots and visual outputs are included, with annotated figures and documented methodology.